 Virginia is moving into the fast lane on electric vehicles (EVs).
-The Commonwealth has recently approved measures to adopt new vehicle emissions standards and electric vehicle sales targets; state legislators are reportedly looking for ways to fund EV adoption incentives; and, a recent study by a leading interest group gave Virginia the highest marks of any state in the southeast on transportation electrification.
-Of course we will need new infrastructure to support this market movement.
+The Commonwealth approved measures to adopt new vehicle emissions standards and EV sales targets; legislators are looking for ways to fund EV adoption incentives; and, a recent study by ACEEEE gave Virginia the highest marks of any state in the southeast on transportation electrification.
+New EV infrastructure is needed to support this market movement.

-- Electrify America is deploying charger depots and DC Fast Chargers and is headquartered in Reston, VA.
+- Electrify America, headquartered in Reston, VA, is deploying charger depots and DC Fast Chargers.
 The company is expanding its charger network in Virginia and throughout the country.
-It also recently added Virginia to its kilowatt-hour pricing program, simplifying billing for customers.
-Contact Electrify America to suggest a site.
+EA added Virginia to its kilowatt-hour pricing program, simplifying billing for customers.
+To become a site host, visit https://www.electrifyamerica.com/realestate/.

-- Blink Charging plans to install 200 networked 19.2 kWh L2 Chargers in Virginia, DC, Maryland, and West Virginia as a part a three-year ecosystem program.
-Each charger is capable of providing 19.2 kwh or about 65 miles of charge per hour.
-The chargers accommodate all EVs.
-Learn more at www.blinkcharging.com and contact Andrew Hillman Ashillman@BlinkCharging.com Or Cell: (805) 825-9415 for more information.
+- Blink Charging is installing 200 networked 19.2 kWh L2 Chargers in Virginia, DC, Maryland and West Virginia as a part a three-year federal program.
+Each charger can provide 19.2 kwh or about 65 miles of charge per hour.
+Contact Steve Laurenson at SLaurenson@blinkcharging.com.
+These 200 ports are identified and there is now a waiting list.

-- For all laws and incentives in Virginia visit this page on our website (updated frequently)
+For all the latest state laws and incentives in Virginia visit our Laws & Incentives page on our website.

 Virginia Clean Cities helps stakeholders to take advantage of these and other incentives.
 We also work with individual EV drivers to help ensure they have the resources they need.
 Please email us if we can help you in any way!